MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-19-Tutorial-3D-step1.md

-# Tutorial on creating a 3D game with LibGDX (step 1)
+# Tutorial on creating a 3D game with LibGDX
 by Monstrous Software

-# Step 1 - Basic setup

 ## Introduction
-In this tutorial series we are going to build a basic first person shooter using LibGDX.
+In this tutorial series we are going to build a basic first-person shooter using LibGDX.

 This will be a 3d single player game.
-We will be targeting the desktop version and a web version.
+We will be targeting the desktop version and a web version using the gdx-teavm extension.
-We'll load 3d assets using the GLTF file format and we'll see how we can export assets from modeling software such as Blender.
+We'll load 3d assets using the GLTF file format, and we'll see how we can export assets from modeling software such as Blender.
+We will add physics using the gdx-ode4j extension.

+This will not be a polished game, you can try it out on [itch.io](https://monstrous-software.itch.io/fps-demo) now if you want.
+The idea is to show how you can develop a 3d game using LibGDX and some of the popular extensions.

+The development is shown as a number of steps, where every step we add something new (and sometimes we remove something old).
+There is a [github repository](https://github.com/MonstrousSoftware/Tut3D) which provides all the code corresponding to this tutorial and every step of this tutorial is provided as a git tag.
+Using the tags you can step through the history of the code.
+Each step results in a runnable version of the app.

 ## Prerequisites
 You'll need an IDE (integrated development environment).
-I would recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+I would recommend IntelliJ IDEA.
 The community version is free and is more than sufficient for this project.

-To create, view or edit the 3d models, you can use [Blender](https://blender.org) which is free to download.
+To view or edit the 3d models, you can use Blender which is free to download from [Blender.org](https://blender.org).

-## Lift off
+## Step 1 - Lift off

 To build the initial framework of our project we'll use the tool `gdx-liftoff`.
 This is a replacement for the classic `gdx-setup` tool.

-Download the latest version of [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff/releases).
+Download the latest version of gdx-liftoff from here: [https://github.com/tommyettinger/gdx-liftoff/releases](https://github.com/tommyettinger/gdx-liftoff/releases).
-It comes in the form of a jar file with a name like `gdx-liftoff-<version>.jar`.
+It comes in the form of a jar file with a name like gdx-liftoff-<version>.jar.

 Double-click on the jar file.
 If nothing happens, go to the command line and type: `java -jar gdx-liftoff-1.12.03.jar` (substitute the version you downloaded).